Actifio/WindowsMaskingScriptSupport/readme.md

 ### Introduction

-This script is a simple example to show how masking can be done using SQL Scripts and Actifio.
+This repository contains examples to perform masking using SQL Scripts and Actifio.
-This script works with a single database called smalldb.

-smalldb is a discovered and protected database and an on-demand workflow using LiveClone has been created that does a masking prep-mount.

 The sequence of events are for a workflow: